Costa Rica

 1.5°C compatible

-We rate Costa Rica’s 2030 unconditional NDC target as “1.5°C compatible” when compared with its fair-share contribution to climate action.
-The “1.5°C compatible” rating indicates that Costa Rica’s NDC target is consistent with limiting warming to 1.5°C when compared to its fair share.
-Costa Rica’s NDC target does not require other countries to make comparably deeper reductions or greater effort and is in the most stringent part of its Fair Share range.
+We rate Costa Rica’s 2030 NDC target as “1.5°C compatible” when compared with its fair-share contribution to climate action.
+The “1.5°C compatible” rating indicates that Costa Rica’s NDC target is consistent with its fair share of the global mitigation effort to limit warming to 1.5°C. Costa Rica’s NDC target does not require other countries to make comparably deeper reductions or greater effort and is in the most stringent part of its fair share range.

 Further information on how the CAT rates countries (against modelled pathways and fair share) can be found here.